Proceedings Supplementary in Florida

 Notice to Appear

 After proceedings supplementary are opened, the court issues a Notice to Appear directed at any third party the creditor has identified as holding the debtor’s property.
-The Notice to Appear must describe the specific property the creditor seeks and must be served on the third party in the same manner as a new lawsuit under Chapter 48 of the Florida Statutes.
+The Notice to Appear must describe the specific property the creditor seeks and must be served following Chapter 48 service-of-process rules.

 The recipient of a Notice to Appear has no fewer than seven business days to file a responding affidavit explaining why the identified property should not be applied to satisfy the judgment.
 The responding affidavit must include all factual defenses.
 Legal defenses such as lack of personal jurisdiction need not be sworn but must be filed at the same time.
 Failing to raise a defense in the responding affidavit can result in that defense being waived.